Start9Labs/documentation/site/source/support/user-manual/configuration/index.rst

 Configuration
 =============

-Configuration, setup guides, and known limitations are provided here by device
+Configuration, setup guides, and known limitations are provided here by device.

 .. toctree::
   :maxdepth: 2